SouKangC/spectral-neural-odes/README.md

 Code for our ECE 228 project on putting a spectral inductive bias inside a Neural ODE.
-We propose **LSA-NODE**, a Neural ODE whose vector field runs attention over the short-time spectrum of the state, and study why it fails: the attention output is trapped in the span of a spectral dictionary, so it memorizes training spectra instead of learning a generalizing field.
+We propose **LSA-NODE**, a Neural ODE whose vector field runs attention over the short-time spectrum of the state, and study why it fails.
 The diagnosis motivates a working fix, **ODE-RNN-Hybrid**, which sums a time-domain MLP with a dense spectral MLP inside an ODE-RNN encoder.